 Typical preservation transactions require new funds to pay for large-scale capital improvements.
 One common source of funds is a refinancing (that is, a new larger first mortgage loan with new loan terms).
 Many preservation transactions are financed with an FHA-insured mortgage refinance.
 Other sources of financing products include State HFAs, conventional lenders, HUD's Home Investment Partnerships (HOME) and Community Development Block Grant (CDBG) programs, Low Income Housing Tax Credits, State housing trust funds, and other types of "soft debt" or grants.
 A preservation expert can help you evaluate the potential sources of funding and provide financial modeling that will help you choose an option that fits your preservation goals.

-Determine Benefits of Prepaying your Section 236 or Section 202 Loan: Before you refinance the property's debt, you will need to prepay your Section 236 or Section 202 mortgage.
-HUD provides prepayment financing incentives to help owners retain affordability of their properties, which commonly include:
+If you have a HUD Mortgage Loan, Determine Benefits of Prepaying and Refinancing Your Loan: In some cases, HUD provides prepayment financing incentives to help owners retain affordability of their properties, which commonly include: